airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

         cmpl %ebx, %eax
         je   move_break

-EAX holds the current memory region being examined and EBX holds the location past the end of the heap.
+_%eax_ holds the current memory region being examined and _%ebx_ holds the location past the end of the heap.
 Therefore if the next region to be examined is past the end of the heap, it means we need more memory to allocate a region of this size.
 Let\'s skip down to `move_break` and see